Dr. William J. Merline

 Naming of Petit Prince

 Bill Merline joined the GAP group at SwRI in 1996.
-His primary research interests are imaging of asteroids using spacecraft and ground-based adaptive optics, and participation in the Galileo mission to Jupiter and the NEAR mission to asteroid Eros.
+His primary research interest is imaging of asteroids using spacecraft and ground-based adaptive optics.

 Ph.D.
 Planetary Sciences, University of Arizona, 1995